-Protect others, protect yourself – Face coverings or masks will be mandatory for anyone using public transport in the Red and Orange protection framework settings This includes all BusLink, CityLink services and private or ride-share vehicles.
-Face coverings such as a bandana or a scarf can be used if you do not have a mask.
+Protect others, protect yourself – Face masks will be mandatory for anyone using public transport in the Red and Orange protection framework settings.
+This includes all BusLink, CityLink services and private or ride-share vehicles.

-On what public transport should I be wearing a face mask or covering?
+On what public transport should I be wearing a face mask?

-It’s mandatory to wear a face mask or covering on all public transport e.g. buses, trains and ferries.
+It’s mandatory to wear a face mask on all public transport e.g. buses, trains and ferries.

-If travelling in taxi or ride-share vehicles both drivers and passengers must wear a face mask or face covering.
+If travelling in a taxi or ride-share vehicles both drivers and passengers must wear a face mask.

 What about small passenger vehicles such as taxis?

 Masks must be worn by both drivers and the passengers of small vehicles.

 Is there anyone exempt from wearing a face mask?